-5.5.7 A matter not on the agenda or directly related to matters on the agenda cannot be introduced at a Board or Committee meeting unless approved by the presiding officer prior to the start of the meeting based on urgency or exceptional circumstances or, if during the meeting following the approval of the agenda, by a majority vote of the members present and voting.
-Notice of any change to an agenda made prior to the meeting shall be provided to Trustees as soon as possible.
+5.5.7 A matter not on the agenda or directly related to matters on the agenda cannot be introduced at a Board or Committee meeting unless approved by the presiding officer prior to the start of the meeting based on urgency or exceptional circumstances or, if a majority of the Committee or Board amends the agenda prior to approval., if If a member seeks to introduce a matter not on the agenda or directly related to matters on the agenda during the meeting following the approval of the agenda, it may only be introduced by a majority vote 2/3 majority of the members present and voting.
+Notice of any change to an draft agenda made prior to the meeting shall be provided to Trustees as soon as possible.

-5.5.8 The introduction of a new Board Policy or the amendment to an existing Board policy shall not be considered unless written notice is provided to Trustee no later than 5 days prior to the meeting (not counting the day of the meeting but counting the day of delivery) together with any supporting materials and provided that notice of the intention to introduce the new board policy or amendment, as the case may be, was given at the prior meeting of the Board.
+5.5.8 The introduction of a new Board Ppolicy or the an amendment to an existing Board policy shall not be considered unless written notice is provided to Trustees no later than 5 days prior to the meeting (not counting the day of the meeting but counting the day of delivery) together with any supporting materials and provided that notice of the intention to introduce the new board policy or amendment, as the case may be, was given at the prior meeting of the Board.
 The initial notice to the Board of an intention to bring forward a new Policy or proposed amendment is only proper if the matter, together with any supporting material, was first brought to the Committee of Whole - Standing.